siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 interaction is already present in the total-field observables written above.
 For the simplest local case, take the two portions to have the same local transport direction, the same polarization, and a definite relative phase
 $\Delta$.
-Then the local loading law can be written as
+Using the dot-product identity, the local loading law can be written as

 $$
 u